zach-all/firefox-genderless/README.md

-# borderify
+# genderless

-**This add-on injects JavaScript into web pages.
-The `addons.mozilla.org` domain disallows this operation, so this add-on will not work properly when it's run on pages in the `addons.mozilla.org` domain.**
+**Removes \*innen|:innen from german webpages.**

 ## What it does

 This extension just includes:

-* a content script, "borderify.js", that is injected into any pages under "mozilla.org/" or any of its subdomains
+- a content script, "genderless.js", that is injected into any pages on .de domains.

-The content script draws a border around the document.body.

-## What it shows

-* how to inject content scripts declaratively using manifest.json
+Simply replaces occurences of gendered language with non-gendered one.
+Just because I think its easier to read that way :)